Louise Arbour: Awards and recognition

 In 2005, Arbour was awarded the Thomas J. Dodd Prize in International Justice and Human Rights, along with Justice Richard Goldstone, in recognition of her work on the International Criminal Tribunals for the former Yugoslavia and Rwanda.
 She was the subject of a 2005 fact-based Canadian-German made-for-television movie, Hunt for Justice, which follows her quest to indict Bosnian Serb war criminals.
 Arbour was played by Canadian actress Wendy Crewson.
-In 2016, she was awarded the prestigious Tang Prize Award in rule of law for her enduring contributions to international criminal justice and the protection of human rights, and to promoting peace, justice and security at home and abroad, and to working within the law to expand the frontiers of freedom for all.
+In 2016, she was awarded the Tang Prize in rule of law for her contributions to international criminal justice and the protection of human rights.
+She has multiple schools named after her, including Louise Arbour Secondary School in Brampton, Ontario.

-She was made a Companion to the Order of Canada in 2007 "for her contributions to the Canadian justice system and for her dedication to the advancement of human rights throughout the world".
+Arbour was made a Companion of the Order of Canada in 2007 "for her contributions to the Canadian justice system and for her dedication to the advancement of human rights throughout the world".
 She was made a Grand Officer of the National Order of Quebec in 2009.
 She was made a Commander of the National Order of the Legion of Honour in 2011.
+In 2014, she was inducted into Canada's Walk of Fame.

-She has been awarded numerous honorary degrees, including Doctor of Civil Laws from the University of Western Ontario in June 2000, Doctor of Humane Letters from Mount Saint Vincent University in May 2001, and Doctor of Laws degrees from the University of British Columbia in November 2001, the University of Waterloo in October 2006, in June 2009 from the University of Alberta and University of Guelph, and from Simon Fraser University in October 2009.
+Arbour has been awarded numerous honorary degrees, including Doctor of Civil Laws from the University of Western Ontario in June 2000, Doctor of Humane Letters from Mount Saint Vincent University in May 2001, and Doctor of Laws degrees from the University of New Brunswick in 1999, from the University of British Columbia in November 2001, from Concordia University in 2001, the University of Waterloo in October 2006, in June 2009 from the University of Alberta and University of Guelph, from Simon Fraser University in October 2009, and from Vancouver Island University in January 2020.

-On March 9, 2017, Arbour was appointed by the U.N.
-Secretary-General, António Guterres, to be his Special Representative for International Migration.
-Her chief of staff was Jonathan Prentice.

-In April 2021, Arbour was appointed to lead an independent review of the military’s handling of sexual assault, harassment and other misconduct, by Canadian Minister of National Defence Harjit Sajjan.
-In May 2022, she delivered her report to Canadian Minister of National Defence Anita Anand.

-She is currently a member of the Whitney R. Harris World Law Institute's International Council.

 In January 2023, Arbour was awarded the 2023 Sandra Day O'Connor Justice Prize from Arizona State University, a lifetime achievement award for human rights work as well as upholding the rule of law and judicial independence.